I Gave Birth In A Pandemic: Here's What I Learned During My Pregnancy

 First trimester: Breathe through it.

-Early miscarriages are common but no less emotional.
+Early pregnancy losses are common but no less emotional.
 At the hospital, my breathwork came into play.
 There was nothing I could do to stop what was happening, so I closed my eyes and focused on my breathing.
 I counted each inhale and exhale and listened to the sound of my breath.

 This was my first lesson in preparation for being a mom—the realization that not many things are in my control.